 Access is surprisingly easy from Anchorage.
-After a 4 hour drive from Anchorage we'll either fly straight onto the mountain or spend the second night at our bush pilot's remote lodge on the Chitina River.
+After a 4 hour drive from Anchorage we'll likely fly straight onto the mountain or if weather precludes a fly-on to the glacier, spend the second night at our bush pilot's remote lodge on the Chitina River.
 Either way, the next morning bright and early finds us on the glacier at the base of our climb.
 Most of our objectives are in the Wrangell mountain range.
 This is inland from the coast and has less precipitation than you might imagine.
 The temperature range is similar to Mt.
 McKinley in June, varying from sunny, shirtsleeve days to storms with high winds of 40 mph or more and as cold as -20F.

 Our primary goal will be to make an ascent of one of the major peaks in the range (10,000+ to 16,500 feet).
 Working together as a small, mobile team, we will develop our own "Alaskan style" approach to climbing from a base at our landing site on the glacier.
-As we fine tune skills in preparation for our climb, we won't overlook opportunities to make other ascents of unclimbed peaks near camp.
+As we fine tune skills in preparation for our climb, we won't overlook opportunities to explore, train or ascend satellite peaks or ridges around camp.
 Our "Big Peak" will involve one or more additional camps above base camp.
 It will be a route that requires route-finding skill, exciting climbing and the chance to climb where few have been before.